Skip to main content

 • “The new soundtrack is a banger and overall would highly recommend this game if you're a fan of space shooters.”

-• “For some reason, the music tracks don't loop properly; they fade out and then restart at full volume, which is really jarring and ruins the soundtrack.”
+• “For some reason, the music tracks don't loop; they fade out and then restart at full volume, which is really jarring and ruins the original soundtrack.”

-• “As an obsessive R-Type III fan, I was disappointed when the original tracks didn't loop smoothly, started in the wrong place, and sound effects were missing.
-There's also a glitch where the original soundtrack plays over both 2D and 3D modes regardless of choice.”
+• “As an obsessive R-Type III fan, I was disappointed when the original tracks didn't loop smoothly, started in the wrong place, and some sound effects were missing.
+Additionally, there's a glitch where, regardless of choosing 2D or 3D mode, the original soundtrack plays over both.”

-• “Very disappointing: if you leave the game paused and let the song loop, it doesn't loop smoothly and just fades out, then replays including these introductory segments that were supposed to play initially.”
+• “Very disappointing: if you leave the game paused and let the song loop, it doesn't loop smoothly but just fades out, then replays, including the introductory segments that were supposed to play initially.”

 • graphics